Paros is an island that changes every year. Every time that I visit Paros island, I discover even more things to do and see!

 At the main port, you can discover the beautiful town of Naxos and the fantastic 13th-century Venetian castle, located in the heart of the town.
 Walk around the alleys, and you will find hidden gems, modern boutiques, and small tavernas and bars.
 On the port entrance, you will admire – and visit if you like!- the Porta, which is the ruins of an ancient temple devoted to Apollos.

-The sunset looking at the ancient ruins is just marvelous!
+The sunset looking at the ancient ruins is just marvellous!

-If you want to check some beaches close to the harbor, Agios Georgios (~15′ on foot) or Agios Prokopios beach (15′ by car, 20′ by bus) are some excellent choices!
+If you want to check some beaches close to the harbour, Agios Georgios (~15′ on foot) or Agios Prokopios beach (15′ by car, 20′ by bus) are some excellent choices!

 If you love ancient Greece and history, then this would be an excellent choice for you!
 The Archaeological Museum of Paros includes various collections from Archaic and Classical sculptures, pottery, sculpture, small finds dating from the Neolithic to the Roman period, and a mosaic floor dating from the Roman period!

 The important exhibits of the museum are the Marble statue of Gorgon, the Colossal marble statue of Artemis, and the two marble relief plates!

 The museum is located in Parikia (location here!) is open year-round every day (except Tuesdays) from 8:30 a.m. until 3:30 p.m.
 Admission is only €2.